Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Introduction

 Quantizer design for the linear quadratic Gaussian setup has been studied by many \cite{LewisTou,Curry,Fischer82,BaoMikaelKalle,MatveevSavkin04,TatikondaSahaiMitter,NairFagnaniSurvey,BorkarMitterLQG,FuTAC2012,rabi2016separated,YukselLQGQuantizationTAC,yuksel2019note}.
 Information theoretic methods lead to further methods, though with operational restrictions compared with zero-delay schemes: \cite{banbas89,TatikondaSahaiMitter,charalambous2014nonanticipative,tanaka2015semidefinite,tanaka2016semidefinite,tanaka2018lqg,stavrou2018zero,derpich2012improved,stavrou2018optimal,stavrou2021asymptotic,kostina2019rate,cuvelier2022time}.

+Finally, \cite{creggZeroDelayNoiseless} and \cite{cregg2024reinforcementlearningoptimaltransmission} studied approximation and reinforcement learning techniques which are closely relevant to those studied in this paper, in the control-free case.
+However, the controlled setup requires a different analysis since the decoder/controller structure can be taken a priori to be a Bayesian minimizer in the control-free setup (and which can be computed off-line), which is not true in the controlled case.
+In the controlled case, a more delicate and significantly more general MDP formulation is needed with associated continuity and regularity analysis, and, in particular, the learning analysis requires that the controller also be optimized unlike the control-free case.

-{\bf Contributions.} \begin{itemize} \item While structural results on the optimal encoding and control have been obtained in the literature especially for finite horizon problems, their implementation has been prohibitive in general, except for linear models.
-In this paper, we develop several regularity and structural properties leading to optimality results for jointly optimal coding and control. \item We establish regularity properites such as weak Feller continuity, and filter/predictor stability.
-These ensure that the dynamic programming recursions are well defined and an optimal solutions exist under both finite and infinite horizon discounted optimization criteria. \item These regularity results lead to rigorous near optimal approximation results where approximations are obtained either with quantized approximations or are obtained by finite window control policies, leading to near optimal solutions under complementary conditions. \item Accordingly, both existence and near optimality results are new contributions to the literature. \item Finally, corresponding to both of the approximation methods, we obtain rigorous reinforcement learning results obtained via associated quantized Q-learning algorithms and its convergence to near optimality: these involve reinforcement learning where the variables used in the algorithm are either the quantization of the predictor variables or are sliding finite window of the most recent measurement and action variables.
-Both of the algorithms are shown to converge to near optimality under complementary conditions.
-However, we present the comparative benefits of either of the methods in Section \ref{comparisonModelsSec}. \end{itemize}
+{\bf Contributions.} \begin{itemize} \item[(i)] While structural results on the optimal encoding and control have been obtained in the literature especially for finite horizon problems, their implementation has been prohibitive in general, except for linear models.
+In this paper, we develop several regularity and structural properties leading to optimality results for jointly optimal coding and control. \item[(ii)] We establish regularity properties such as weak Feller continuity (Theorem \ref{wf}), and filter/predictor stability (Theorem \ref{loss bound}).
+Building on these, we show that the dynamic programming recursions are well defined and an optimal solution exists under both finite and infinite horizon discounted optimization criteria (Theorem \ref{best performance class}).
+These regularity results lead to rigorous near optimal approximation results where approximations are obtained either with quantized approximations or are obtained by finite window control policies, leading to near optimal solutions under complementary conditions (Theorem \ref{special case quantization performance} and Theorem \ref{T14}, respectively).
+Accordingly, both existence and near optimality results are new contributions to the literature, to our knowledge. \item[(iii)] Finally, corresponding to both of the approximation methods, we obtain rigorous reinforcement learning results obtained via associated quantized Q-learning algorithms and its convergence to near optimality: these involve reinforcement learning where the variables used in the algorithm are either the quantization of the predictor variables or are sliding finite window of the most recent measurement and action variables.
+Both of the algorithms are shown to converge to near optimality under complementary conditions (Theorem \ref{theorem:quantizedQlearning_nearoptimal} and Theorem \ref{theorem:finite_memory_Qlearning}).
+We present the comparative benefits of either of the methods in Section \ref{comparisonModelsSec}. \end{itemize}